mfinelli/arch-install/rpi/README.md

    - Select Raspberry Pi OS Lite (64-bit)
    - Set the hostname
    - Set the timezone and keyboard layout
-   - Create initial user and password
+   - Don't create an initial user and password as it doesn't work and the first-boot asks you to create it anyway
    - Set the Wi-Fi network, password, and country
    - Don't enable SSH (or Connect) as we handle that with ansible

+2. After booting, follow the normal setup steps.
+Create a user `mario` when prompted with a desired password.

-2. Let the initial, internal bootstrap process finish and then login with the new user.
+3. Let the initial, internal bootstrap process finish and then login with the new user.

-3. If desired, change the default sources to https before doing anything else:
+4. If desired, change the default sources to https before doing anything else:

    ```shell
    sudo sed -i 's|http://|https://|g' /etc/apt/sources.list.d/*.sources
    ```

-4. Apply any available updates:
+5. Apply any available updates:

    ```shell
    sudo apt update